 We want to be at the forefront of this change.
 Our role is to show leadership and create an environment in which women’s cycling can thrive.

-Over the first two years of the seven-year strategy, 254,000 women were encouraged to take up cycling.
-Gains have been made in other areas too; the female ‘market share’ is increasing, while the number of women who stop cycling having being influenced to start is falling.
+Over the first four years of the seven-year strategy, 723,000 women were encouraged to take up cycling.
+Gains have been made in other areas too; the female ‘market share’ is increasing, and the number of female coaches is increasing.

-The Breeze programme, set up to get more women riding bikes for fun, is now five years old and over 100,000 participants have got on their bikes for one of Breeze’s fun, social, local rides.
+The HSBC UK Breeze programme, set up to get more women riding bikes for fun, is now six years old and over 150,000 participants have got on their bikes for one of Breeze’s fun, social, local rides.

 British Cycling now has over 20,000 female members – a figure which represents a huge growth on the 3,000 who were members in 2008.